Kong/docs.konghq.com/app/gateway/2.8.x/get-started/quickstart/index.md

 ## Next Steps

-Now that you have Kong Gateway running, you can interact with the Admin API.
+Now that you have {{site.base_gateway}} running, you can interact with the Admin API.

 To begin, go to [Configuring a Service &rsaquo;][configuring-a-service]